7 Ways Senior Living Communities Can Increase Lead Generation with Marketing Automation

 - Document Your Personas

 Marketing automation really shines when you personalize the right content for the right person at the right time.
-To do that, you’ll want to document your personas, including their challenges and what they care about.
+To do that, you’ll want to document your personas, including their challenges and what they living about.

 Extra points if you base these on real live interviews with residents who’ve recently moved to your communities!